-- The Symmetry client PCs that are being used. - The LAN chains that the Symmetry hardware connects to. - The node chains. - The nodes, readers, monitor points, CCTV cameras, video servers, etc. used in your system.
+- The Symmetry client PCs that are being used. - The LAN chains that the Symmetry hardware connects to. - The node chains. - The nodes, readers, monitor points, cameras, etc. used in your system.

 Once these tasks are complete, you can work through this User's Guide to learn more about the Symmetry software.
 You will find out how to: